Checkpoint, How’s Your Withholding?

 I’ve written in the past about saving for college, but what about if you’ve got that tuition payment coming due this fall?
 Here are a few tips to help you maximize your tax benefits.

 First, the easy thing is to reduce your taxable income by contributing (or increasing the contribution) to your company’s 401(k).
 Many companies have their benefit sign ups in November so you may have already missed the boat.
 But some companies are more flexible so it’s worth checking out.
-The maximum you can contribute to your 401K plan in 2010 is $16,500 (or $22,000 if you’re over 50.)
-Of course, you’re also trying to pay tuition and perhaps eat once in awhile, so reducing you income by $20,000 might not be an option.
-But knowing ahead of time gives you to option to plan.
+The maximum you can contribute to your 401K plan in 2019 is $19,000 (or $25,000 if you’re over 50.)
+Of course, you’re also trying to pay tuition and perhaps eat once in awhile, so reducing you income by $25,000 might not be an option.

 In addition to 401(k) plans, some companies have exempt cafeteria plans for health care or day care.
-If you can take advantage of those programs it could be helpful.
+If you can take advantage of those programs it could be helpful in reducing your MAGI.
+If you know you’ll spend the dollars anyway, why not remove that money from your taxable income?
+(Frankly, that’s a good idea whether you’re tying to qualify for the college tax credit or not!)

 {A note about books: if you have an older student and couldn’t claim books in the past because of the restrictive rules, it’s changed for this credit.
 Now, your student can buy books from a used bookstore, Amazon.com or any other place where student texts are sold, and still use the receipt towards this credit.}